-- Applicant adequately justifies the need for emergency food assistance for emergency or recovery programs in accordance with the APS, and - Applicant's design is conceptually sound and aligns with the broader humanitarian response strategy in country, and - Applicant provides adequate analysis to indicate that the programmatic approach (e.g., assistance modality and delivery mechanism) is sensitive to market conditions in geographic areas of implementation as well as in source markets, and - The programmatic approach is feasible-based on logistical capacity and infrastructure, and ability to deliver assistance within the time constraints as required by the emergency, and - The food security objectives of the activity are clearly stated, and sufficient explanation has been provided to indicate that the proposed approach is likely to be effective at achieving those objectives in meeting the needs of acutely food insecure people affected by a crisis, and - The proposed approach is cost efficient and will either optimize the number of participants to be reached relative to U.S. in-kind commodities (if proposing market-based food assistance modalities) or the applicant adequately documents other value added in meeting their stated food security objectives.
+- Applicant provides adequate analysis to indicate that the programmatic approach (e.g., assistance modality and delivery mechanism) is sensitive to market conditions in geographic areas of implementation as well as in source markets; - The programmatic approach is feasible-based on logistical capacity and infrastructure, and ability to deliver assistance within the time constraints as required by the emergency; - The food security objectives of the activity are clearly stated, and sufficient explanation has been provided to indicate that the proposed approach is likely to be effective at achieving those objectives in meeting the needs of acutely food insecure people affected by a crisis; and - The proposed approach is cost efficient and will either optimize the number of participants to be reached relative to U.S. in-kind commodities (if proposing market-based food assistance modalities) or the applicant adequately documents other value added in meeting their stated food security objectives.

-A. Review and Selection Process
+Review and Selection Process for Concept Papers